Child Support Enforcement Demonstrations and Special Projects (93.601)

 Appeals

 There are no formal appeals procedures.
-If an application is disapproved, the reasons for disapproval will be fully stated.
-In the case of unsolicited proposals, applicants are free to resubmit applications with attention to the changes suggested by the reasons for disapproval.
-In the case of solicited proposals, reworking time may be allowed to prepare addenda which clarify various aspects of projects.
+If an application for a grant is disapproved, the reasons for disapproval will be fully stated, applicatns may request the reasons for disapproval.
+In the case of unsolicited proposals, applicants are free to resubmit applications with attention to the changes suggested by the reasons for disapproval in the future.
 If an applicant is not awarded a grant, the applicant can request a written response that will address: (1) Weak and deficient areas of the proposal; (2) impact of weaknesses or deficiencies in not being selected; and (3) factors that were the basis of the selection of the successful grantee.

 Renewals